egerber/variable-monitor/README.md

 # variable-monitor
-Variable-Monitor is a library that allows to log objects properties of various types (Variable, Array) overtime.
+Variable-Monitor is a library that allows to log objects properties overtime.
 Variable Monitor exports the logged data in a standardized format, that makes it easy to have it visualized by other visualization libraries.

 ## Usage

+### Logging Objects
 ```javascript
 import {Monitor} from 'react-monitor-dashboard';